 3. Benjamin Trail Nitro Piston 2 Review

 This gas piston model offers a single-shot weapon that includes a steel barrel with nearly 16 inches of thickness.
-This Benjamin Trail Nitro Piston 2 also includes an enhanced two-staged trigger that can be adjusted, a clean break trigger, a Picatinny optics rail and a manual safety stock that includes a black synthetic thumbhole that works for those who are left and right handed hunters.
+This Benjamin Trail Nitro Piston 2 also includes an enhanced two-stage trigger that can be adjusted, a clean break trigger, a Picatinny optics rail and a manual safety stock that includes a black synthetic thumbhole that works for those who are left and right-handed hunters.

 It is a heavier gun with about eight pounds, but it does maintain consistent accuracy from about 25 to 30 yards out.
 The .22-caliber version is also very quiet so you won’t disturb the neighbors if you practice in your backyard, while the .177-calber is a little louder but shoots pellets at a higher speed.

 You will also enjoy the fact that the quiet shot with the .22-caliber version will make it easier to shoot more than one target without scaring off the potential game.
 You will also love the fact that this air rifle can be used in various weather conditions throughout the year.

 Thanks to the Inert Gas Technology, the Gamo Whisper Fusion rifle is the company’s latest model that offers a reloading, pneumatic system that replaces the more common spring loading system to reduce the vibration of the gun’s stock, less internal friction and a consistently powerful and precise shot.

 This single-shot that offers a fiber option rear sight with an 11-millimeter scope rail and works in conjunction with the Whisper Fusion’s double integrated noise dampener to have up to 90 percent less noise.
 Additionally, the polymer barrel jacket with a shockwave absorber recoil pad also decreases the vibration by about 74 percent.